igrishaev/farseer/README.md

 function.
 This kind of message looks noisy sometimes, and in the future, most likely Farseer will use [Expound][expound].

-According to the RPC documentation, the `:params` field might be either a map of keys or a vector.
+According to the RPC specification, the `:params` field might be either a map or a vector.
 Thus, for the input spec, you probably use `s/tuple` or `s/keys` specs.
 Our `:math/sum` method accepts vector params.
-Let's rewrite it and the specs so that they work with a map:
+Let's rewrite it and the specs such that they work with a map:

 ```clojure
 ;; a new handler